 - Avoid doing manual work that is painful.

-What does the shoulder do?
+How does the shoulder work

 Your shoulder is composed of three bones: your upper shoulder bone (humerus), shoulder blade (scapula), collarbone (clavicle), and shoulder joint (scapula).

 The upper arm bone’s head is inserted into a socket located under your shoulder blade.
 The glenoid is the name of this socket.
 An interplay of muscles, tendons and ligaments keeps your armbone centered in the socket.
 These tissues are the rotator sleeves.
 They attach to your shoulder blade by covering the upper arm bone’s head.